syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-Xamarin.md

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.

-4.Add new Forms XAML page in **portable project**.
+4. Add new Forms XAML page in **portable project**.
 If there is no XAML page is defined in the App class.
 Otherwise proceed to the next step.
 <ul>
 <li>
 To add the new XAML page, right click on the project and select <b>Add > New Item</b> and add a Forms XAML Page from the list.
 Name it as MainXamlPage.